speedstickSteve/SimpleSocialShare/README.md

 Simple Social Share
 ===

-*Work in progress* Simple social sharing plugin for WordPress
+**NOTE: This is work in progress and hasn't yet been tested**

-A really simple and lightweight plugin to add Facebook, Twitter and Google+ sharing to the end of single posts.
+This is a really simple and lightweight plugin to add Facebook, Twitter and Google+ sharing to WordPress using official share buttons &amp; counts.

 **Usage**
 ===